Helsinki Pride: History

 The Helsinki Pride is a continuation of Seta's "Freedom Day" tradition, which began in 1975.
 The Pride was originally held in Helsinki in even years and in other major Finnish cities in odd years.
 Since 2006, it has been held every year in Helsinki.
 Also, other major Finnish cities have organized prides of their own, including Tampere Pride, North Pride in Oulu and Lahti Pride.

+In 2010 there was a gas attack against the Helsinki Pride parade.

-The 2010 Helsinki Pride parade was disrupted by a tear gas attack, resulting in injuries to several people, including a child under 1 year old.
+The 2010 Helsinki Pride parade was disrupted at the corner of the streets Aleksanterinkatu and Kluuvikatu by a tear gas and pepper spray attack, resulting in injuries to several people, including a child under 1 year old.
 Three men were later arrested for their involvement in the attack.
+The police arrested three men for the hate crime.
+They were sentenced to four years in prison with parole and damage reparations.
+The accused men denied the motive for the crime being the sexual orientation of the victims.
+Some of the victims have suffered from mental problems long after the attack.

+In 2013 a small group of people opposing human rights for rainbow people and the Helsinki Pride organised a Hetero Pride event.
+Attendees at the event included more people opposing the Hetero Pride event than its actual participants.

+In 2014 the number of participants in the Helsinki Pride parade had grown to 20 thousand people.
+In 2016 and 2017 there were 35 thousand participants.